bucs110a0spring22/ch3-lab-ChrisMicu/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+ We have two turtles that race 11 times.
+Once they are done racing one of the turtles starts to draw 5 different shapes and after drawing each one it deletes it after to get a better view of the shape.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 0

-Grace days remaining: < # >/5
+Grace days remaining: 0/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ none

 ## REFERENCES:
- < List any outside resources used >
+ none

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ none